spacetelescope/jwst/docs/jwst/linearity/description.rst

 Assumptions
 -----------
-It is assumed that the input science exposure data for near-IR instruments have had the superbias subtraction applied, therefore the correction coefficients stored in the linearity reference files for those instruments must have been derived from data that also had the zero group subtracted.
+It is assumed that the input science exposure data for near-IR instruments have had the :ref:`superbias <superbias_step>` subtraction step applied, therefore the correction coefficients stored in the linearity reference files for those instruments must have been derived from data that has also been bias subtracted.
+MIRI data, on the other hand, do not receive bias subtraction (see :ref:`calwebb_detector1 <calwebb_detector1>`) and hence the linearity correction is derived from data that has not been bias subtracted.

-It is also assumed that the saturation step has already been applied to the science data, so that saturation flags are set in the GROUPDQ array of the input science data.
+It is also assumed that the saturation step has already been applied to the input data, so that saturation flags are set in the GROUPDQ array of the input science data.

 Algorithm